 How much will the Mate 10 cost?

 That's especially true now that both Samsung and Apple are pushing prices higher than in previous years, thanks to Plus-sized phones with extra storage space.
-If Huawei is planning to rival the anniversary iPhone and Samsung's Galaxy Note 8, it could decide a premium approach makes the most sense.
+If Huawei is planning to rival the £999 iPhone X and Samsung's Galaxy Note 8, it could decide a premium approach makes the most sense.

-It's tough to tell on this one: Huawei could pull a blinder and undercut both the Galaxy Note 8 and anniversary iPhone, giving shopers serious pause for thought - or it could try to match them on price at the very top end of the smartphone price spectrum.
+It's tough to tell on this one: Huawei could pull a blinder and undercut both the Galaxy Note 8 and iPhone X, giving shopers serious pause for thought - or it could try to match them on price at the very top end of the smartphone price spectrum.

 Either way, it certainly won't be cheap.